Random matrix statistics and safety rest areas on interstates in the United States: Data collection

 For analysis, we filter the data at the state level (e.g., we use a variety of geographical, political, historical, or economical filters, including the Bureau of Economic Analysis (BEA) regions\footnote{BEA regions are statistical areas that are a geographically delineated grouping of states determined and maintained by the Office of Management and Budget.} (see TABLE \ref{t:econ regions})) or at the interstate level (e.g., only keeping major interstate data).
-Using the filtered data, the computed rest area spacings for all interstates within a single state are merged and then normalized to unit mean by dividing by the sample mean (at the state level)\footnote{No spacings are recorded across state lines.}.
-Since individual states are the primary stewards for planning, constructing, and maintaining safety rest areas, using the normalization step at the state level (rather than at the final step) then has the additional benefit of mitigating any data profile distinctions inherent from different state budgetary constraints.
-All normalized state spacings are then merged to form the final test data set, $\tau$, which still has unit mean.
+Using the filtered data, {our chosen unfolding procedure uses the} computed rest area spacings for all interstates within a {\textit{single}} state are merged and then normalized to unit mean by dividing by the sample mean (at the state level). {For example, we define $\hat \tau(s) = \tau(s)/\langle \tau (s)\rangle$ for state $s$, where $\tau(s) = \bigcup_{N \in \mathcal N} \tau(s,N)$ for $\tau(s,N)$ the collection of successive spacings (in miles) between the safety rest areas located on I-$N$ in state $s$ for $\mathcal N$ the filtered set of interstates (e.g., $\tau(\mbox{AZ},10)$ consists of the 5 successive spacing distances (as computed using the Google Maps API for an eastern trajectory) between the 6 safety rest areas located on I-10 in Arizona; cf. FIG. \ref{fig:interstates}).} {No spacings are recorded across state lines.} All normalized state spacings{, $\hat \tau(s)$,} are then merged to form the final test data set, {$\tau = \bigcup_{s \in \mathcal S} \hat \tau(s)$ for $\mathcal S$ the filtered sets of selected states; $\tau$ then also has unit mean {$\langle \tau \rangle = 1$}.}

+{Our analysis is thus limited to studying the empirical spacing data between subsequent safety rest areas located on the same U.S. interstate within individual states.
+Our study does not present other comparison empirical data sets, such as the number variance, since our data set involves stationary locations of facilities rather than moving particles.}

+Since individual states are the primary stewards for planning, constructing, and maintaining safety rest areas, using the normalization step at the state level {before merging state data} (rather than at the final step after merging) then has the additional benefit of mitigating any data profile distinctions inherent from different state budgetary constraints.

 We recorded data for 742 safety rest areas on the 70 primary interstates, which resulted in 554 distinct spacing measurements (48.9 mile average (unnormalized) spacing), while the 501 safety rest areas located along the 17 major primary interstates produced 393 spacing measurements (49.4 mile average spacing).